Why Are Wealth Management Firms Struggling with Fragmented Technology?

 Portal adoption rates exceeded expectations:

-- 89% of clients using the portfolio dashboard
+- 89% of clients — Using the portfolio dashboard

-- 76% accessing the document vault
+- 76% of clients — Accessing the document vault

-- 68% using secure messaging
+- 68% of clients — Using secure messaging

-- 45% reduction in routine client inquiries
+- 45% reduction — In routine client inquiries

 Client satisfaction scores jumped from 7.8 to 9.1 out of 10.